minio/minio/docs/disk-caching/README.md

 Disk caching can be enabled by setting the `cache` environment variables for MinIO gateway . `cache` environment variables takes the mounted drive(s) or directory paths, cache expiry duration (in days) and any wildcard patterns to exclude from being cached.

 Following example uses `/mnt/drive1`, `/mnt/drive2` ,`/mnt/cache1` ... `/mnt/cache3` for caching, with expiry up to 90 days while excluding all objects under bucket `mybucket` and all objects with '.pdf' as extension while starting a s3 gateway setup.
-Cache max usage is restricted to 80% of disk capacity in this example.
+Objects are cached if they have been accessed three times or more.Cache max usage is restricted to 80% of disk capacity in this example.

 ```bash
 export MINIO_CACHE="on"